Diya-R-Gowda/SupplyLens/CONTRIBUTING.md

 - Steps to reproduce
 - Expected behavior
 - Actual behavior
-- Screenshots if available
+- Screenshots (if available)

 ---

 # Feature Requests

-Include:
+Feature requests should include:

 - Problem statement
 - Proposed solution
 - Alternative approaches
 - Additional context

+We especially welcome ideas related to:

+- AI
+- Supply Chain Analytics
+- Digital Twins
+- Predictive Analytics
+- Explainable AI
+- Multi-Agent Systems
+- Supply Chain Visualization

 ---

 # Documentation

-Good documentation is as valuable as code.

-Contributions improving:
+Documentation improvements are always welcome.

+Examples include:

-- README
+- README updates
 - API documentation
-- Setup instructions
 - Architecture diagrams

-are always appreciated.
+- Deployment guides
+- Tutorials
+- Code comments

 ---

+# Code of Conduct

+Please be respectful, collaborative, and constructive.

+We strive to maintain an inclusive and welcoming environment for everyone.

+---

 # License

-By contributing, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to SupplyLens, you agree that your contributions will be licensed under the project's MIT License.

-Thank you for helping improve SupplyLens!
+---

+## Thank You ❤️

+Every contribution—whether it's fixing a typo, improving documentation, or implementing a major feature—helps make SupplyLens a better platform for intelligent supplier risk management.

+Happy coding! 🚀